-- Programs and operations achieve intended results efficiently and effectively; - Resources are used in accordance with the Udall Foundation's mission as defined by its enabling legislation; - Programs and resources are protected from waste, fraud, and mismanagement; - Laws and regulations are followed; and - Timely, accurate, and reliable data are maintained and used for decision-making at all levels.
+• Programs and operations achieve intended results efficiently and effectively;

+- Resources are used in accordance with the Udall Foundation's mission as defined by its enabling legislation; - Programs and resources are protected from waste, fraud, and mismanagement; - Laws and regulations are followed; and - Timely, accurate, and reliable data are maintained and used for decision-making at all levels.

-The Udall Foundation's internal controls program is designed to ensure full compliance with the goals, objectives, and requirements of the FMFIA and the following:
+The Udall Foundation's internal controls program is designed to ensure full compliance with the goals, objectives, and requirements of the FMFIA and appropriate OMB Circulars and Memoranda.